Deterministic pushdown automata can compress some normal sequences: Precise statement

 The factors $\log\#A$ and $\log\#B$ take into account the alphabet sizes.
 Without them, it would be to easy to compress by taking a larger alphabet~$B$.
 The transducer~$𝒯$ is said to \emph{compress} a sequence~$x$ if it realizes a one-to-one function and if the compression ratio~$ρ$ of the infinite run of~$𝒯$ on input~$x$ satisfies $ρ < 1$.

-The following proposition is a more precise reformulation of Theorem~\ref{thm:informal}. \begin{proposition} Let $A$ be the alphabet $\{0, …, k-1\}$ for some large enough integer~$k$.
+The following proposition is a more precise reformulation of Theorem~\ref{thm:informal}. \begin{prop} Let $A$ be the alphabet $\{0, …, k-1\}$ for some large enough integer~$k$.
 Let $w_n$ be, for each integer $n ⩾ 1$, the concatenation in lexicographic order of all words of length~$n$ over~$A$.
-The deterministic pushdown transducer~$𝒯_k$ given above compresses the normal sequence $x = w_1\widetilde{w}_1w_2\widetilde{w}_2w_3\widetilde{w}_3⋯$. \end{proposition}
+The deterministic pushdown transducer~$𝒯_k$ given above compresses the normal sequence $x = w_1\widetilde{w}_1w_2\widetilde{w}_2w_3\widetilde{w}_3⋯$. \end{prop}

 Before proving the proposition, we make some comments.
-The proof that the sequence~$x$ is normal is an easy adaptation that the Champernowne sequence is normal \cite[Thm~7.7.1]{BecherCarton18}.
+The proof that the sequence~$x$ is normal is an easy adaptation that the Champernowne sequence is normal~\cite[Thm~7.7.1]{BecherCarton18}.

 The proposition states the result for $k$ large enough.
 The proof below shows that the condition $k ⩾ 7$ is sufficient but numerical experiments show that $k ⩾ 5$ is actually sufficient.

 Some other normal sequences are compressible by the same transducer.
 For each integer $n ⩾ 1$, let $u_1,…,u_{ℓ_n}$ be an enumeration in some order of all words of length~$n$ over~$A$.
 This means that $ℓ_n = (\#A)^n$.
 Let $w_n$ be the word $u_1\widetilde{u}_1u_2\widetilde{u}_2⋯ u_{ℓ_n}\widetilde{u}_{ℓ_n}$ for each integer $n ⩾ 1$.
 The sequence $x = w_1w_2w_3⋯$ is also compressible by the same transducer~$𝒯_k$.
 It seems that this result can be proved using the same techniques.
 However, our numerical experiments suggest that the compression ratio of this latter sequence is worse than the one given in the proposition.